What is a Quantity Surveyor?

 A Quantity Surveyor is a building industry professional who specialises in estimating the value of construction works.

-In America the quantity surveyor is known as a “Cost Engineer”.
 The term quantity surveyor derives from the role taken in quantifying the various items of labour and material that it takes to construct a given project.

 Quantity surveyors use their skills to determine the cost of building work ranging from residential properties through to assessing the construction value of new multi-million dollar office towers.
 Additionally they are used on civil, mining and infrastructure projects to determine the cost of such facilities.